Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Solution

-- Belt tension check: Ensure alternator belt is properly tensioned
+- Belt tension check: Ensure the alternator drive belt is properly tensioned — a slipping belt causes under-charging even with a good alternator

-- Connection cleaning: Remove corrosion from all connections
+- Connection cleaning: Remove corrosion from all connection points including the B+ terminal on the alternator

-- Alternator replacement: If output is insufficient or erratic
+- Alternator replacement: If output is insufficient or erratic, browse our Ranger alternator stock

 DIY Difficulty: Hard | Time: 3–4 hours